-This proposal of a new P2P protocol version (v2) aims to improve upon this by raising the costs for performing these attacks substantially, primarily through the use of unauthenticated, opportunistic transport encryption.
-As a secondary goal beside the concealment of the transferred data, the entire bytestream on the wire should be pseudorandom (i.e., indistinguishable from uniformly random bytes) to a passive eavesdropper.
+This proposal for a new P2P protocol version (v2) aims to improve upon this by raising the costs for performing these attacks substantially, primarily through the use of unauthenticated, opportunistic transport encryption.
+In addition, the bytestream on the wire is made pseudorandom (i.e., indistinguishable from uniformly random bytes) to a passive eavesdropper.

 This proposal aims to achieve the following properties:

-- Confidentiality against passive attacks: A passive attacker having recorded a v2 P2P bytestream (without timing information and packet metadata) must not be able to determine the plaintext being exchanged by the nodes.
+- Confidentiality against passive attacks: A passive attacker having recorded a v2 P2P bytestream (without timing and fragmentation information) must not be able to determine the plaintext being exchanged by the nodes.

 - Observability of active attacks: A session ID identifying the encrypted channel uniquely is derived deterministically from a Diffie-Hellman negotiation.
-A malicious intermediary is forced to incur a risk of being detected as peer operators can compare encryption session IDs or use other forms of authentication schemes to identify an attack.
+An active man-in-the-middle attacker is forced to incur a risk of being detected as peer operators can compare session IDs manually, or using optional authentication methods possibly introduced in future protocol versions.

-- Pseudorandom bytestream: A passive attacker having recorded a v2 P2P bytestream (without timing information and packet metadata) must not be able to distinguish it from a uniformly random bytestream.
+- Pseudorandom bytestream: A passive attacker having recorded a v2 P2P bytestream (without timing information and fragmentation information) must not be able to distinguish it from a uniformly random bytestream.

-- Shapable bytestream: It should be possible to shape the bytestream using decoy traffic to increase resistance to traffic analysis (for example, to conceal block propagation), or censorship avoidance.
+- Shapable bytestream: It should be possible to shape the bytestream to increase resistance to traffic analysis (for example, to conceal block propagation), or censorship avoidance.

-- Forward secrecy: An eavesdropping attacker who compromises a peer’s sessions secrets should not be able to decrypt the historical pseudorandom bytestream by obtaining compromised keys in the future.
+- Forward secrecy: An eavesdropping attacker who compromises a peer’s sessions secrets should not be able to decrypt past session traffic, except for the latest few packets.

 - Upgradability: The proposal provides an upgrade path using transport versioning which can be used to add features like authentication, PQC handshake upgrade, etc. in the future.